 The first way to limit frostbite is to choose cold-hardy breeds of chickens if you live in a cold climate.
-Some most common breeds that don't mind cold winters are Orpingtons, Australorps, Silkie Bantams, Rhode Island Reds, New Hampshire Reds, Barred Rocks, Delawares, and Brahmas.
+Some most common breeds that do not mind cold winters are Orpingtons, Australorps, Silkie Bantams, Rhode Island Reds, New Hampshire Reds, Barred Rocks, Delawares, and Brahmas.

 Insulating The Coop

-Insulating your chicken coops will help make your chickens more comfortable and happy while significantly reducing their risk for frostbite during the winter.
-If you live in a cold climate it is recommended that you add sheets of insulation, use a spray foam insulator, or add a few layers of cardboard to your coop to prevent cold air drafts.
+Insulating your chicken coops will help make your chickens more comfortable, and happy, while significantly reducing their risk for frostbite during the winter.
+If you live in a cold climate it is recommended that you add sheets of insulation, use a spray foam insulation, or add a few layers of cardboard to your coop to prevent cold air drafts.

-OverEZ Chicken Coops and Insulation: We noticed that many chicken coops on the market are only made for having chickens seasonally and they didn’t come with a floor.
+OverEZ Chicken Coops and Insulation: We noticed that many chicken coops on the market are only made for having chickens seasonally, and they did not come with a floor.
 So we got to work creating a chicken coop that will meet all your needs and will last many years.
-Each of our chicken coops come with flooring & siding that has been treated with resin.
-In addition to insulting, our coops are designed for superior moisture resistance.
+Each of our chicken coops come with flooring and siding that has been treated with resin.
+In addition to insulation, our coops are designed for superior moisture resistance.